 Super Dimensional Cavalry Southern Cross made up the second third of Robotech, and it has become known as “The Masters” portion of the series.

-“The Masters” picks up fifteen years after the end of the “Macross” portion, and it deals with the Robotech Masters arriving at Earth looking for the SDF-1 and the Protoculture it possesses.
+“The Masters” picks up 15 years after the end of the “Macross” portion, and it deals with the Robotech Masters arriving at Earth looking for the SDF-1 and the Protoculture it possesses.
 The protagonists of this portion are the 15th Squadron, which is led by Dana Sterling (the daughter of Max and Miriya from the “Macross” portion of Robotech).
 Dana, along with her teammates Bowie Grant, Angelo Dante, Sean Phillips, and Louis Nichols become instrumental in the conflict between the Earth and the Robotech Masters.

 Other well-known characters from “The Masters” include Marie Crystal, Nova Satori, Rolf Emerson, Anatole Leonard, Zor Prime, and Musica.